Zihao-Li001/CFD-code-train/README.md

 # Hello-CFD
-Coding practice for me, a beginner of CFD.
+I am a beginner of CFD Coding.
+Here, I store some code for practice and learn.

 # How to use git and push to github
 basic command